dotnet/csharpstandard/standard/variables.md

 >
 > *end example*

-### §ref-span-safety-escape-scopes Ref safe scopes
+### §ref-safe-contexts Ref safe contexts

-All reference variables obey safety rules that ensure the scope of the reference variable is not greater than the ref-safe-scope of its referent.
+All reference variables obey safety rules that ensure the context of the reference variable is not greater than the ref-safe-context of its referent.

-For any variable, the ***ref-safe-scope*** of that variable is the scope where a *variable_reference* (§9.5) to that variable is valid.
-The referent of a reference variable must have a ref-safe-scope that is at least as wide as the scope of the reference variable.
+For any variable, the ***ref-safe-context*** of that variable is the context where a *variable_reference* (§9.5) to that variable is valid.
+The referent of a reference variable must have a ref-safe-context that is at least as wide as the context of the reference variable.

+> *Note*: The compiler determines the safe context through a static analysis of the program text.
+The safe context reflects the lifetime of a variable at runtime. *end note*

-There are three valid ref-safe-scopes:
+There are three valid ref-safe-contexts:

-- ***block***: A *variable_reference* to a local variable declared in a block is valid from its declaration to the end of the block in which it is declared.
-The ref-safe-scope of a local variable is block.
-A local variable declared in a method has a ref-safe-scope of the block that defines the method.
+- ***declaration-block***: A *variable_reference* to a local variable declared in a block is valid from its declaration to the end of the block in which it is declared.
+Each nested block represents a different context.
+The ref-safe-context of a local variable is the declaration-block in which it is declared.
+A local variable declared in a method has a ref-safe-context of the block that defines the method.
 A variable declared in a block is a valid referent only if the reference variable is declared in the same block after the referent, or a nested block.
 - ***function-member***: A *variable_reference* to a value parameter on a function member declaration, including the implicit `this` parameter, is valid in the entire function member.
-The ref-safe-scope of the fields of a `struct` type is function-member.
-A variable with ref-safe-scope of function-member is a valid referent only if the reference variable is declared in the same function member.
+The ref-safe-context of the fields of a `struct` type is function-member.
+A variable with ref-safe-context of function-member is a valid referent only if the reference variable is declared in the same function member.
-- ***caller-scope***: Member fields of a `class` type and `ref` parameters have ref-safe-scope of caller-scope.
-A variable with ref-safe-scope of caller-scope can be the referent of a reference return.
+- ***caller-context***: Member fields of a `class` type and `ref` parameters have ref-safe-context of caller-context.
+A variable with ref-safe-context of caller-context can be the referent of a reference return.
 A variable that can be the referent of a reference-return is ***safe-to-ref-return***.

-These values form a nesting relationship from narrowest (block) to widest (caller-scope).
+These values form a nesting relationship from narrowest (declaration-block) to widest (caller-context).
+Each nested block represents a different context.

-> *Example*: The following code shows examples of the different ref-safe-scopes.
-The declarations show the ref-safe-scope for a referent to be the initializing expression for a `ref` variable.
-The examples show the ref-safe-scope for a reference return:
+> *Example*: The following code shows examples of the different ref-safe-contexts.
+The declarations show the ref-safe-context for a referent to be the initializing expression for a `ref` variable.
+The examples show the ref-safe-context for a reference return:
 >
 > ```csharp
 > public class C
 > {
->     // ref safe scope of arr is "caller-scope".
+>     // ref safe context of arr is "caller-context".
->     // ref safe scope of arr[i] is "caller-scope".
+>     // ref safe context of arr[i] is "caller-context".
 >     private int[] arr = { 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 };
 >
->     public ref int M1(ref int r1) // ref safe scope is "caller-scope"
+>     public ref int M1(ref int r1) // ref safe context is "caller-context"
 >     {
 >         return ref r1; // r1 is safe to ref return
 >     }
 >
->     public ref int M2(int v1) // ref safe scope is "function-member"
+>     public ref int M2(int v1) // ref safe context is "function-member"
 >     {
 >         return ref v1; // error: v1 isn't safe to ref return
 >     }